ksmskm/Mopedometer/README.md

 # Mopedometer

 A Raspberry Pi based data display & logger.
 Relies heavily on Adafruit products & libraries.
 Primarily designed to gather temperature data on Moped engines.
+The Design is oriented toward some specifc requests of the client (my cousin) & is currently far ahead of other parts of the project.

 ## Current branches